boldflight/BibleConverter/test_EPUB/output/zech.md

 ## Chapter 10

 ### The Restoration of the True People

 [1] Ask the **Lord** for rain in the season of the late spring rains —the **Lord** who causes thunderstorms—and he will give everyone showers of rain and green growth in the field.
 [2] For the household gods have spoken wickedness, the soothsayers have seen a lie, and the dreamers have disclosed emptiness and give comfort in vain.
 Therefore the people set out like sheep and become scattered because they have no shepherd.
 [3] “I am enraged at the shepherds and will punish the lead goats.

+“For the **Lord** of Heaven’s Armies has brought blessing to his flock, the house of Judah, and will transform them into his majestic warhorse.
 [4] From him will come the cornerstone, the wall peg, the battle bow, and every ruler.
 [5] And they will be like warriors trampling the mud of the streets in battle.
 They will fight, for the **Lord** will be with them, and will defeat the enemy cavalry.

 [6] “I (says the **Lord**) will strengthen the kingdom of Judah and deliver the people of Joseph and will bring them back because of my compassion for them.
 They will be as though I had never rejected them, for I am the **Lord** their God, and therefore I will hear them.
 [7] The Ephraimites will be like warriors and will rejoice as if they had drunk wine.
 Their children will see it and rejoice; they will celebrate in the things of the **Lord**.
 [8] I will signal for them and gather them, for I have already redeemed them; then they will become as numerous as they were before.